NetLogo/Time-Extension/README.md

 * **Decimal versus whole number time periods** - In this extension, decimal values can be used by the *plus* and *anchor-to-ticks* primitives for seconds, minutes, hours, days, and weeks (milliseconds can't be fractional because they are the base unit of time).
 These units are treated as *durations* because they can unambiguously be converted from a decimal number to a whole number of milliseconds.
 But there is ambiguity in how many milliseconds there are in 1 month or 1 year, so month and year increments are treated as *periods* which are by definition whole number valued.
 So if you use the *time:plus* primitive to add 1 month to the date "2012-02-02", you will get "2012-03-02"; and if you add another month you get "2012-04-02" even though February and March have different numbers of days.
 If you try to use a fractional number of months or years, it will be rounded to the nearest integer and then added.
 If you want to increment a time variable by one and a half 365-day years, then just increment by 1.5 * 365 days instead of 1.5 years.

-* **LogoTimeSeries must have unique LogoTimes** - The LogoTimes in the timestamp column of the LogoTimeSeries must be unique.
-In other words, there cannot be more than one row indexed by a particular timestamp.
-If you add a row to a LogoTimeSeries using a LogoTime already in the table, the data in the table will be overwritten by the new row.

-* **LogoTimeSeries columns are numeric or string valued** - The data columns in a LogoTimeSeries will be typed as numbers or strings depending on the value in the first row of the input file (or the first row added using *time:ts-add-row*).
-A number added to a string column will be encoded as a string and a string added to a number column will throw an error.

 * **LogoEvents are dispatched in order, and ties go to the first created** - If multiple LogoEvents are scheduled for the exact same time, they are dispatched (executed) in the order in which they were added to the discrete event schedule.

 * **LogoEvents can be created for an agentset** - When an agentset is scheduled to perform an anonymous command (before NetLogo 6.0 these were called tasks), the individual agents execute the procedure in a non-random order, which is different from *ask* which shuffles the agents.
 Of note is that this is the only way I'm aware of to accomplish an unsorted *ask*, in NetLogo while still allowing for the death and creation of agents during execution.
 Some simple benchmarking indicates that not shuffling can reduce execution time by ~15%.
 To shuffle the order, use the *add-shuffled* primitive, which will execute the actions in random order with low overhead.